Recycling and Sustainability for Gardener Bounds Green

 Central to our strategy is setting an ambitious recycling percentage target: we aim to reach a 65% recycling rate for all managed green and household-derived waste within three years.
 This target aligns with best-practice borough initiatives and complements the wider work of local authorities in North London.
 As a Gardener in Bounds Green, our teams track material streams, report monthly diversion rates and prioritise reuse and repair before disposal.

-Community recycling and separated bins in a London neighbourhood Working with the boroughs' approach to waste separation, including separate containers for dry recycling, food waste and garden waste, we mirror local rules to make disposal simple for residents.
+A woman with brown hair tied back, wearing a white tank top and green gardening gloves, tending to a variety of potted plants and flowers on a wooden outdoor table in a garden.
+The scene includes lush green foliage, with large leafy plants and smaller flowering pots, such as bright red geraniums in terracotta pots and assorted succulents and foliage plants in various containers.
+The background features a black garden fence and a partly shaded environment with natural sunlight filtering through trees, creating a warm and inviting outdoor space suitable for gardening activities.
+The setting appears well-maintained, reflecting a typical residential garden in Bounds Green, London, with an emphasis on sustainable gardening practices, supporting local gardening services like Gardener Bounds Green.
+The scene highlights plant care and outdoor gardening in a peaceful, natural environment.
+Working with the boroughs' approach to waste separation, including separate containers for dry recycling, food waste and garden waste, we mirror local rules to make disposal simple for residents.
 Our sustainable rubbish gardening area model supports the borough's mixed-stream policies by ensuring wood, leaves, soil and plant prunings are diverted into composting and chipping lines instead of residual bins.
 This helps the neighbourhood meet municipal recycling standards while maintaining tidy, productive gardens.

 Local transfer stations and civic amenity access